Kickoman/mamka-python/README.md

 # mamka-python

 A python-based Mamka.
-For everyone!
+Deployed currently [here](https://mamka.karasique.xyz).
+This repo is for history purposes only.